thedredhorseman/ghactionssizzlereel/README.md

 # GitHub Actions SizzleReel
-A collection of useful/fun github actions workflows!
+A fun demo of various tools